RiftValleySoftware/RVS_GTDriver/README-API.md

 -
 ![Block Diagram](./img/MentalModel.png)
 This is an example of how the driver might present three goTenna devices (two Mesh devices and a Pro).

+DEVICES, SERVICES, AND PROPERTIES ARE PROTOCOL INSTANCES -
+Even though, under the hood, devices, services and protocols (more on these in a minute) are class instances, they are presented to the API user as instances that conform to protocols.
+This allows maximum flexibility, for both the user and the driver developer.

+**SYSTEM LAYOUT:**

+As the mental model above shows, the BT_Driver instance will have an internal Array of devices; each of which is presented as an instance that conforms to the `RVS_BTDriver_DeviceProtocol` protocol.
+The driver instance can actually be iterated and subscripted directly in order to access these devices.

+Each Device instance will have an internal Array of `RVS_BTDriver_ServiceProtocol` protocol-conformant instances.
+The device can be subscripted, but not iterated.

+Each Service instance will have an Array of `RVS_BTDriver_PropertyProtocol` protocol-confomant instances, representing the states and control points for services.
+The service can be subscripted, but not iterated.

+Once you instantiate the `RVS_BTDriver` instance, it will discover and list the devices, which will, in turn, discover and list services, which will discover and list properties (the equivalent of Bluetooth "characteristics").

+Once a device has been added to the driver Array, it can be considered to have completed the discovery process entirely, and is ready for use.

 REQUIREMENTS
 -